qilingframework/rtfd.io/docs/debugger.md

 title: Remote Debugging
 ---

 Qiling supports **remote debugging**, it will work with gdbserver compatible clients (e.g., IDApro).
-Currently, Qiling Framework only support gdbserver, please feel free to add more debug server.
+Currently, Qiling Framework only supports gdbserver, please feel free to add more debug servers.

 ### Turning on debugger